 Play Mini-Golf.
 Check out the summer’s hottest pop-up at Hotel deLuxe’s 19th hole.
 Offering a nine-hole mini-golf course, outdoor patio dining, cart food and an extensive wine and beer menu, it’s a grown-up twist on the kids’ classic game.
 Hotel deLuxe, 729 SW 15th Ave, Portland

-Check out a Pickles Game.
-Hey sports fans, there’s a new game in town.
-Portland’s Lents area is home to a new collegiate baseball league.
-You can take part in this quintessential summer activity, snack on hot dogs and enjoy the antics of Dillon (okay, just got that), the Pickles’ mascot – all for only $6-12 a ticket.
+Check out a Baseball Game.
+Check out the collegiate team The Portland Pickles in Lents.
+You can take part in this quintessential summer activity, snack on hot dogs and enjoy the antics of Dillon (okay, just got that), the Pickles’ mascot.
 Another option – check out a minor league game with the Hillsboro Hops.
-Tickets start at $7.

 Portland Pickles: SE Holgate and SE 92nd Ave, Portland